Year 12 subject enrolment in STEM and other fields

 Year 12 subject enrolment

-Compare year 12 school subject enrolment numbers for girls and boys in STEM fields, non‑STEM fields and health fields.
+You can use this interactive data to compare year 12 school subject enrolment numbers for girls and boys in STEM fields, non-STEM fields and health fields.

-Source: Department of Education, 2022; Australian Bureau of Statistics, 2001; Australian Institute of Family Studies, 2016.
+Source: Department of Education, 2025; Australian Bureau of Statistics, 2001; Australian Institute of Family Studies, 2016 (unpublished)

 Data insights

-• biological sciences (65%, up from 64% in 2013)
+• biological sciences (65%, similar to 64% in 2013)

 • other natural and physical sciences, such as general or mixed science (57%, down from 61% in 2013)

-• earth sciences (51%, up from 47% in 2013)
+• earth sciences (53%, up from 48% in 2013)

 Girls remained underrepresented in:

-• information technology (24% of enrolments, up from 22% in 2013)
+• information technology (26% of enrolments, up from 22% in 2013)

-• physics and astronomy (24%, up from 23% in 2013)
+• physics and astronomy (24%, similar to 23% in 2013).

 Year 12 enrolments in mathematics subjects, by level

-Compare year 12 enrolment numbers for girls and boys in mathematics subjects by level of mathematics subject.
+You can use this interactive data to compare year 12 enrolment numbers for girls and boys in mathematics subjects by level of mathematics subject.

 Data insights

-• elementary (ATAR)
+• elementary - ATAR

 • intermediate